jentery/dh150/index.md

 ### Measure

-As part of "comprehension" in [the 20 m's](#the-20-ms), I encourage you to consider measurements.
+As part of "comprehension" in [the 20 m's](#the-20-ms), you may want to consider measurements.
 To measure is to assess and/or quantify media, fiction, and engagements with them.
 Here are some ways to think about measurements:

-* Length: the work as pages, words, or minutes, e.g.
+* Length: the work as pages, words, or minutes, for example.
-* Progress: the work as levels or the distance to the end, e.g.
+* Progress: the work as levels or the distance to the end, for example.
-* Success: the work as points or a collection, e.g.
+* Success: the work as points or a collection, for example.
-* Body/Content: the work as chapters, worlds, scenarios, or episodes, e.g.
+* Body/Content: the work as chapters, worlds, scenarios, or episodes, for example.
-* Presentation: the work as its screen (size), resolution, compression, or fidelity, e.g.
+* Presentation: the work as its screen (size), resolution, compression, or fidelity, for example.
-* Attention: the work as clicks, views, sales, or ratings, e.g.
+* Attention: the work as clicks, views, sales, or ratings, for example.

-"Measure" prompts considerations of *value*.
+"Measurements" prompt considerations of *value*.

 ---

 ### Main Content

-As part of "comprehension" in [the 20 n's](#the-20-ms), I encourage you to consider the main content or story.
-Here are some ways to think about it:
+As part of "comprehension" in [the 20 m's](#the-20-ms), you may want to consider the main content or story.
+Here are some ways to think about content:

-* Characters: humans, robots, nonhuman animals, mythological, and even environments or parts of the environment
+* Characters: humans, robots, nonhuman animals, mythological creatures, and even environments or parts of the environment
 * Setting: time, place, and location of the story
 * Plot: major events and what happens, typically understood through exposition, rising action, climax, falling action, and denouement / resolution
 * Theme: core ideas, threads, and even morals / lessons
-* Conflict: between characters, events, groups, environments (the tension upon which the story relies)
+* Conflict: between characters, events, groups, and/or environments (the tension upon which the story relies)
 * Point of view: first, second, or third-person (omniscient or limited)

-The "main content" prompts considerations of *shared interpretation*, or what about a story puts people on the same page.
+"Main content" prompts considerations of *shared interpretation*, or what puts people on the same page.

 ---

 ### Moment

-As part of "comprehension" in [the 20 m's](#the-20-ms), I encourage you to consider the moment(s) of the work's composition, circulation, and reception.
+As part of "comprehension" in [the 20 m's](#the-20-ms), you may want to consider the moment(s) of the work's composition, circulation, and reception.
 The moment is about context.
 Here are some ways to think about a moment:

-* Identify who was involved in the work.
+* Identify who was (or is) involved in the work.
 Consider who got credit and for what.
 * Identify when it was made and circulated.
 Consider what other kinds of work were popular at that time.
 * Describe what was happening when it was made and circulated.
 Consider important historical, cultural, and artistic events as well as what the authors / artists were doing at (or around) the time.
 * Describe where the work was made and circulated.
 Consider its network, geographic location, and "scene."
 In some cases, the network may be quite literal: a radio or tv network, for instance.
 * Describe its reception over time.
 Compare its reception now with its reception then.
+Also consider reception across different venues or groups of people.

-The "moment" prompts considerations of *shared situations*, or what about a work puts people in the same space and/or time.
+"Moment" prompts considerations of *shared situations*, or what about a work puts people in the same space and/or time.

 ---

 ### Made

-As part of "synthesis" in [the 20 m's](#the-20-ms), I encourage you to consider how the work was made.
+As part of "synthesis" in [the 20 m's](#the-20-ms), you may want to consider how the work was made.
 How did it come together?
 How did this become that?
 Of note, it's pretty much impossible to fully capture and describe this process, even if you can access, say, notes, documentation, or designer diaries.
 But here are some ways to determine or conjecture how a work was made:

 * Visit a collection in person or online.
 Libraries, archives, and museums often have materials describing and/or documenting how works were made.
 * Use the [Wayback Machine](https://archive.org/web/) or a similar service to compare versions of a work over time.
 (See "Morphed" below, too.)